AhmeedGamil/liquid_glass_easy/README.md

 > If your background is full-screen, a pixel ratio of 0.5–1.0 gives the best trade-off between performance and detail.
 > For smaller regions, higher pixel ratios yield sharper glass.
-> This is a general guideline — the final choice depends on your device’s performance.
+> This is a general guideline — the final choice depends on the device’s performance.

 ---